Victoria Park Health Centre203 Victoria Park RoadLeicester, LE2 1XDTel: 0116 215 1105

 IMPORTANT - USUAL ERRORS INCOMPLETE FORMS - Please check every question has been answered.Please give your NHS number if you have one.
 It is in this format nnn nnn nnnn, for example 123 456 7890.You MUST expect to live in the practice boundary for 3 months or more (see 'Temporary Resident' if you are here for less than 3 months).
 If you have NEVER had a UK GP before, we need the date you entered the UKThe Previous address for all applicants is the one your previous UK GP had for you.If you get a message to call us about your registration it is usually because the NHS has a different address than the one you gave us, please call us urgently.

-HOW TO SUBMITIf you have access to a Fax machine you can send it to us on 0116 2151100You can print it off after completion and bring it in or post it to us at the above addressEmail from an account that is not nhs.net is not advised due to security risks, if you choose to take the risk please use firstname.lastname@example.org (THIS EMAIL IS NOT TO BE USED BY COLD CALLERS, SUPPLIERS OR FOR ANY OTHER PURPOSE).
+HOW TO SUBMITIf you have access to a Fax machine or Fax app on your smartphone or tablet/laptop/PC you can send it to us on 0116 2151100You can also print it off after completion and bring it in or post it to us at the above addressOr you can email it to us.
+Please be aware that sending from an account that is not an nhs.net one is not guaranteed to be safe due to security risks, if you choose to take the risk please use firstname.lastname@example.org (THIS EMAIL IS NOT TO BE USED BY COLD CALLERS, SUPPLIERS OR FOR ANY OTHER PURPOSE AND WE WILL NOT USE THIS ACCOUNT TO REPLY).

 WHAT HAPPENS NEXTIf you have included a mobile number and consented to receiving messages we will send you a message when your application has been processed.
 You should then bring in identification to obtain your ONLINE SERVICES access details.

 When you complete a form to register with this health centre it is important that we have your full address and telephone number (landline and mobile) so that we can contact you easily.